Ariel Winter Freaks Out Boyfriend With Awkward Baby Voice [Video]

 Conan O’Brien caught on to the use of the word “weird” in Winter’s statement and urged her to elaborate.

-The Smurfs actress explained that one voice in particular really makes her friends uncomfortable, adding that it bothers her boyfriend most of all.
+The Smurfs actress explained that one voice, in particular, really makes her friends uncomfortable, adding that it bothers her boyfriend most of all.
 Ariel says she sometimes speaks in that voice to purposely make her boyfriend cringe.

 “I’m just a little baby.
 I’m just your little baby girl,” Ms. Winter said in her mock baby voice, when beckoned to give an example.